 Home > Fertility services > Fertility for the over forties

 It’s not too late to have a baby – fertility over 40 is possible.
-The Bridge Centre provides fertility treatment through IVF, IVF with genetic testing or IVF with donor eggs.
+The Bridge Centre can make your dream of becoming a parent (s) a reality through its renowned IVF programme, its enhanced IVF with genetic testing or through having IVF with donor eggs.

 Once a woman reaches 40, her chances of pregnancy decline.
 There are fewer eggs available in the ovaries, and their quality is reduced – as is the quality of the embryo after fertilisation.